ClarissaPereira/Finding-Ori/Biology Notes.md

 These interruptions result in the lagging strand remaining unpaired for longer than the leading strand - leaving it vulnerable to mutation.
 Without the stability of base stacking and hydrogen bonds, cytosine *C* bases spontaneously deaminate into thymine *T*.
 The loss of *C* from the lagging strand changes the ratio of *G*:*C* - this ratio change can be calculated as a **skew value**.
 In a section of a bacterial genome, if skew is decreasing the section must have been taken from the leading strand.
 And vice versa for the lagging strand.

-Example of a Skew Plot for a section of the E.coli genome:
+Example of a Skew Plot for a section of the lagging strand of E.coli genome:

 (generated using [the skew plotter I created](https://github.com/ClarissaPereira/Finding-Ori/blob/master/skew%20plotter.py))
 ![skewplotex](https://user-images.githubusercontent.com/68158694/87874378-4911dd00-c9c1-11ea-885a-94aab51bd3cd.png)